-Mint Chocolate Mocha Profiteroles are chocolate pate choux puffs filled with fresh mint ice cream with mocha ripple and topped with luscious chocolate mocha sauce.
-The chocolate mocha flavor is such a great contrast to the fresh mint, and is a combination you don’t want to miss!
+Mint Chocolate Mocha Profiteroles are chocolate pate choux puffs filled with fresh mint ice cream with mocha ripple, and topped with luscious chocolate mocha sauce.

 Welcome to another installment of Farmer’s Market Friday!
 This week, I’m featuring something I never thought I would care for in my entire life: fresh mint.

 I know I just posted Fresh Mint Ice Cream with Mocha Ripple at the beginning of this week, so why am I featuring mint now?
 My master plan was always to post these profiteroles for Farmer’s Market Friday, and I decided that I should “split up” this ice cream into two posts because profiteroles aren’t entirely mainstream in my opinion, and a bowl of ice cream is.
 If people aren’t into profiteroles, they may not even read this post, which means they’ll never know about this ice cream.
 And I really want people to know about this ice cream.

 So I’ve admitted in my post earlier in the week that I never thought I’d be into fresh mint because I’ve had so many dishes/drinks where it was overdone and it was so overpowering to me.
 Usually if I saw fresh mint in a dish, I just wouldn’t order it, and I stayed far away from mojitos.
 Well, mint is like anything else — if it’s just the right amount it really freshens things up and just adds a nice little something to compliment the other ingredients.